github/docs/content/actions/reference/events-that-trigger-workflows.md

 ### Webhook events

-You can configure your workflow to run when webhook events are created on {% data variables.product.product_name %}.
+You can configure your workflow to run when webhook events are generated on {% data variables.product.product_name %}.
 Some events have more than one activity type that triggers the event.
 If more than one activity type triggers the event, you can specify which activity types will trigger the workflow to run.
 For more information, see "[Webhooks](/webhooks)."

 #### `check_run`